josephcslater/mousai/docs/readme.rst

-This is the folder for building the complete documentation for the Vibration Toolbox.
-The actual documentation is hosted via `githubpages <http://vibrationtoolbox.github.io/vibration_toolbox/>`_.
+This is the folder for building the complete documentation for Mousai.
+The actual documentation is hosted elsewhere.

 The remainder of this document contains notes for developers.